Six African Family Vacation Ideas You Need to Book

 Head out on a game drive in an open-sided land cruiser, accompanied by an expert tracker and driver.
-You’ll have the chance to spot a large number of species, including, but not limited to elephant, giraffe, leopard, lion, cheetah, zebra, wildebeest, warthog, jackal, hyena, impala, lechwe, honey badger, baboon, and even wild dog.
+You’ll have the chance to spot many species, including, but not limited to, elephants, giraffes, leopards, lions, cheetahs, zebra, wildebeests, warthogs, jackals, hyenas, impalas, lechwes, honey badgers, baboons, and even wild dogs.

 There are many ways to spot these incredible animals, including classic game drives, night game drives, boat cruises and fishing trips.
 You can even venture into the scenic maze of waterways on a mokoro, a traditional canoe used in Botswana.

-Enjoy one last game drive this morning at Pom Pom Camp, before boarding your light aircraft flight to Khwai Private Reserve.
-You’ll be met by a representative on arrival at the Banoka airstrip, and make the roughly 15-minute vehicle transfer to The Jackal & Hide, your safari camp for the next three nights.
+Enjoy one last game drive this morning at the Okavango Delta, before boarding your light aircraft flight to Khwai Private Reserve.
+You’ll be met by a representative on arrival at the Banoka airstrip, and make the vehicle transfer to your chosen accommodation for the next three nights.

 This intimate camp overlooks the stunning grasslands of the Khwai Private Reserve, one of the top concessions in the greater Okavango Delta region.
 This afternoon, you can settle into one of the eight luxury Meru-style tents, complete with ensuite bathrooms, indoor showers, king-size beds, writing desks and a private verandah with views across the glimmering grasslands.

-From riverine woodlands and open floodplains, to winding rivers and Delta lagoons, to mopane woodland and open grasslands, you’ll have no shortage of phenomenal scenery to photograph.
+From riverine woodlands and open floodplains to winding rivers and Delta lagoons, to mopane woodland and open grasslands, you’ll have no shortage of phenomenal scenery to photograph.
 The fertile landscapes attract an abundance of wildlife, particularly large herds of elephants and buffalo.
-You’ll also have the chance to spot hippos and crocodiles lurking in the murky waters and giraffe, zebra and big cats in the dry areas.
-It can also be particularly good for rarer antelopes such as sable and roan.
+You’ll also have the chance to spot hippos and crocodiles lurking in the murky waters and giraffes, zebra and big cats in the dry areas.
+It can also be particularly good for rarer antelopes, such as sable and roan.

-You might even be lucky enough to spot some of Botswana’s rare species, such as serval cats, honey badgers, or the endangered African wild dog or painted wolf.
-Bird watchers will also be kept happy, with a myriad of birdlife from lilac breasted rollers to giant eagle owls.
+You might even be lucky enough to spot some of Botswana’s rare species, such as several cats, honey badgers, or the endangered African wild dogs or painted wolfs.
+Bird watchers will also be kept happy, with a myriad of bird life, from lilac-breasted rollers to giant eagle owls.

-There are plenty of ways to explore the game-rich Khwai Private Reserve with Jackal and Hide Camp.
+There are plenty of ways to explore the game-rich Khwai Private Reserve.
 There’s a strong focus on game drives, including morning, afternoon and evening drives.
 You can also traverse the maze of winding water channels of the Okavango Delta in a mokoro, a traditional dug-out canoe used in Botswana, or on a boat trip, depending on the water levels.

-Between April and October, you can combine your stay with a night or two at Skybeds, their nearby fly camp, where you can sleep under the stars on a tree-house style platform.
+Between April and October, you can combine your stay with a night or two at Skybeds, a nearby fly camp, where you can sleep under the stars on a tree-house-style platform.
 Located just 70 metres from a well-used waterhole, you’ll be able to gaze up at the starry night sky, while listening to the sounds of the bush.
-It’s a magical experience.
+It’s a magical experience!

 What you decide to do at this incredible site depends on when you travel to Victoria Falls, as river levels dictate which activities are safe.
 However, with such a wide variety of activities at Victoria Falls, there’s always something to see or do.

 Soak up the falls with a scenic and spray-filled river walk or boat ride, or swim in the Devil’s Pool, the world’s ultimate infinity pool.
-See the Victoria Falls from a birds-eye view with a breathtaking helicopter ride or a micro-light flight over the gorge.
+See Victoria Falls from a bird's-eye view with a breathtaking helicopter ride or a micro-light flight over the gorge.

 It’s time to say farewell this morning.
-After checking out of Batonka Guest Lodge, you’ll take a vehicle transfer to Victoria Falls International Airport (VFA) in Zimbabwe for your return flight home.
+After checking out, you’ll take a vehicle transfer to Victoria Falls International Airport (VFA) in Zimbabwe for your return flight home.